White willow: benefits, dosage, contraindications

 Joint pain ✪✪✪✪✪

 The EMA recommends white willow bark for the relief of minor joint pain.
-Several preliminary studies support this as well.
+Several preliminary studies point in the same direction.

 Posologie